Dream11 Team Prediction Chattogram Challengers vs Rajshahi Royals

 Dream11 Tips And Predictions

-Dream11 Team Chattogram Challengers vs Rajshahi Royals Bangladesh Premier League – Cricket Tips For Today’s Match 36 CCH vs RAR at 6:00 PM IST: The 2019–20 BPL season, also known as BPL 7 is the seventh season of the Bangladesh Premier League, the top level professional Twenty20 cricket league in Bangladesh.
+Dream11 Team Chattogram Challengers vs Rajshahi Royals Prediction, Bangladesh Premier League 2019-20 – Cricket Tips For Today’s Match 41 CCH vs RAR: The 2019–20 BPL season, also known as BPL 7 is the seventh season of the Bangladesh Premier League, the top level professional Twenty20 cricket league in Bangladesh.
 The competition is organised by the Bangladesh Cricket Board.
 The season was scheduled to originally start from 6 December 2019 and end on 11 January 2020, with the opening ceremony to be held on 3 December 2019.
-Comilla Victorians are the defending champions.
+Cumilla Warriors are the defending champions.
 However, the tournament was delayed by five days and started on 11 December 2019 and will end on 17 January 2020, with the opening ceremony held on 8 December 2019.

-TOSS – The toss between Chattogram Challengers vs Rajshahi Royals will take place at 5:30 PM (IST).
+TOSS – The toss between Chattogram Challengers and Rajshahi Royals will take place at 12:30 PM (IST).

 CCH vs RAR My Dream11 Team

-Lendl Simmons (captain), Imrul Kayes (vice-captain),Chadwick Walton, Liton Das, Shoaib Malik, Chris Gayle, Ravi Bopara, Ziaur Rahman, Mehedi Hasan-Rana, Farhad Reza, Mehedi Hasan
+Liton Das (captain), Lendl Simmons (vice-captain),Chadwick Walton, Afif Hossain, Chris Gayle, Imrul Kayes, Ravi Bopara, Mukhtar Ali, Farhad Reza, Rubel Hossain, Kesrick Williams

 CCH vs RAR Squads

-Rajshahi Royals: Liton Das, Afif Hossain, Shoaib Malik (captain), Irfan Sukkur (wk), Ravi Bopara, Mohammad Nawaz, Alok Kapali, Farhad Reza, Abu Jayed, Kamrul Islam, Mohammad Irfan, Taijul Islam, Minhajul Abedin Afridi, Nahidul Islam
+Chattogram Challengers: Chris Gayle, Lendl Simmons, Imrul Kayes, Chadwick Walton, Mahmudullah (captain), Nurul Hasan (wk), Nasum Ahmed, Muktar Ali, Ziaur Rahman, Kesrick Williams, Rubel Hossain, Ryan Burl, Junaid Siddique, Enamul Haque jnr, Jubair Hossain

-Chattogram Challengers: Lendl Simmons, Junaid Siddique, Imrul Kayes (captain), Asela Gunaratne, Chadwick Walton, Nurul Hasan (wk), Ziaur Rahman, Rubel Hossain, Nasum Ahmed, Kesrick Williams, Mehedi Hasan Rana, Mahmudullah, Nasir Hossain, Enamul Haque jnr, Muktar Ali, Pinak Ghosh
+Rajshahi Royals: Liton Das, Afif Hossain, Irfan Sukkur (wk), Shoaib Malik, Andre Russell (captain), Ravi Bopara, Alok Kapali, Farhad Reza, Kamrul Islam, Taijul Islam, Mohammad Irfan, Abu Jayed, Mohammad Nawaz, Nahidul Islam, Hazratullah Zazai, Minhajul Abedin Afridi

 Check Dream11 Prediction/ CCH Dream11 Team/ RAR Dream11 Team/ Chattogram Challengers Dream11 Team/ Rajshahi Royals Dream11 Team/ Dream11 Guru Tips/ Online Cricket Tips and more